 featured grilled teriyaki chicken

-Quick and easy to make and cook, these grilled teriyaki chicken breasts are one delicious dish.
-Marinated in a seasoned soy sauce before being grilled to perfection, there's nothing shy about the flavors in this recipe!
+Quick to make and easy to cook, these grilled teriyaki chicken breasts are marinated in a seasoned soy sauce before being grilled to perfection.

 Save this recipe!